owenbcoding/my-resources/README.md

 - Just some Docs https://devdocs.io/

 ## Useful-websites!
+- For checking responsiveness on all devices http://ami.responsivedesign.is/
 - Github docs https://docs.gitlab.com/
 - Figma https://www.figma.com/ ( For UI and UX design )
 - Git Lab https://lab.github.com/ ( For learning how to use github )